mikakrooswijk/cordova-mongodb-storage/README.md

 ### Functionality

-This is the funntionality the plugin provides right now, more will be added in the future.
+This is the funntionality the plugin provides right now, it is limited but provides the basic CRUD functionality.
+More will be added in the future.

 ---